SigurdHuse/Kattis/README.md

 # Kattis
-Problems from https://open.kattis.com, solved in Python or c++.
+Problems from https://open.kattis.com, solved in Python or C++.
 Not all solutions are complete, or optimized.